+WHAT IS EEG?
 An electroencephalogram (EEG) allows us to measure the electrical activity of the brain.
-During an EEG, we place small electrodes on the scalp.
-These electrodes allow us to monitor and record brainwaves.
+During an EEG, we place small sensors on the scalp (see picture below).
+These sensors allow us to monitor and record brainwaves.

 WHAT HAPPENS DURING AN EEG STUDY?

 We will first measure your head to determine which cap size you will need.
-The caps are a bit like swimming caps, but they are full of holes for us to attach the electrodes to.
-We will then fit the cap and begin to attach the electrodes to the cap.
-Each electrode is filled with a salt-based gel, and is connected to an amplifier and EEG recording machine.
+The caps are a bit like swimming caps, but they are full of holes for us to attach the sensors to.
+We will then fit the cap and begin to attach the sensors to the cap.
+Each sensor is filled with a salt-based gel, and is connected to an amplifier and an EEG recording machine.

 When the electrodes are in place, lots of wavy lines appear on our computer screen.
 These wavy lines show us your electrical brain activity!
-Since it takes a little while for us to attach all the electrodes, we will put on a TV programme or film for you to watch.
+Since it takes a little while for us to attach all the electrodes, we can put on a TV programme or film for you to watch while we do this.

 Once everything is set up, we will ask you to complete a computer task.
 The task usually lasts about 30 minutes but you can take regular breaks.